-2016 Garden Applications Will Be Available In December!
+2016 Garden Applications Available Now!

 Spring KGP applications are accepted throughout January each year and applicants for household gardens are contacted by mid February.
 If you missed your chance to apply for a garden this year, please check back toward the end of this calendar year to apply for the following spring.